 Degree:PhD in International Development

 Sullivan University was established in 1962 as a private institution of higher learning.
 They originally opened their door as a one-year career-oriented school.
 In 1976 they changed their name to Sullivan Junior College of Business to reflect the fact that they grant associate's degrees.
 They underwent many name changes and settled on Sullivan University in 2012.
 Their campus is situated on Bardstown Road in Louisville, Kentucky.
 The Kentucky Council on Postsecondary Education has licensed them to grant Associate's degrees, Bachelor's Degrees, Master's and Doctoral.
 Sullivan is fully accredited by the Southern Association of Colleges and Schools.
-Their total enrollment is nearly 6,000 students.
+Their total enrollment is 3,165 (2,625 undergraduates).

 Sullivan University offers an online Ph.D. program in Management that is delivered entirely online.
 This program was designed to create leaders who can become effective practitioners following graduation.
 Students will have many opportunities to foster research skills and learn how to apply them to a variety of career paths.
 There are many opportunities for students to practice teaching skills applicable to the interests of individual students and the organizations for which they connect.
 Many graduates of the program partnered with faculty members and other leaders to co-author scholarly articles and collaborate.
 The program emphasizes proposal writing to ensure students are prepared to play leadership roles in a variety of fields and organizations.